vincentbatten27/Multi-Factor_Investing/README.md

 \beta_{Mkt} \in [0.7, 1.3], \quad \beta_{SMB} \in [-0.6, 0.6], \quad \beta_{HML} \in [-0.6, 0.6]
 $$

-After each hill-climb step, a random uniform search is checked of up to:
+After each hill-climb step, a random uniform beta shift is applied to expand the search:

 $$
 \pm U(0.3)